We got a puppy! Meet little Miss Ella (short for Eleanor Harriet because human names for pets are the best).

 Inside the Dubai mall, you’ll find an ice rink, an indoor theme park (it’s an arcade and there are also rides!), and an aquarium.
 Right outside, there is a fountain show that occurs daily, every 30 minutes in the evening.

 In the Mall of Emirates, you’ll find Ski Dubai!
 I’m not a snow activity type of person; I don’t know how to ski/snowboard.
 But I know basics for skiing, and Ski Dubai was perfect for me!
 It’s basically 1 slope which bends in the middle, and it has 2 levels of steepness.
 For about $50 USD, you can ski/board for 2 hours and the cost includes equipment and gear.
 We knew about this indoor ski arena but never thought to go, until we found out the cost.
 We can’t even ski in Tahoe for that amount!
 The snow is beautiful and perfectly groomed.
 It’s cold but consistent.
 And really fun to look up to see ceiling and lights.
 What a great experience!
+If you want to have a great ski adventure as well, there are a multitude of ski resorts, like the skier paradise, where you will have an amazing time.

 My second favorite activity was the Burj Khalifa.
 The elevators will take you up to the 124 floor in 90 seconds.
 MG, my dad, and I all decided to go to the very top (because when are we ever going to do this again?); the very top is 148 and employees provide refreshments and snacks.
 We went in the evening, saw the day-view, saw the sunset, and then was able to capture the night-view as well.